OpenSimulationInterface/osi-validation/README.md

 OSI Validator has been developed with Python 3.8 within a virtual environment on Ubuntu 20.04.
 See [this documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for Python virtual environments.
 Check for compatibility with your system the [github actions](https://github.com/OpenSimulationInterface/osi-validation/actions) CI workflow.
 Currently supported are Python 3.8, 3.9, 3.10, 3.11 and 3.12 with the latest Ubuntu version.
+Check the installation prerequisites of the [Open Simulation Interface](https://github.com/OpenSimulationInterface/open-simulation-interface#installation)

 ### Local Linux (recommended)